00JIMMY00/Grad_Doc/Book.md

 * We focus on the core RAG pipeline and not on peripheral features.
 For example, our system supports QA on a single collection of documents and does not cover advanced features like user authentication, multi-user sessions, feedback loops for answers, etc. These could be added in a production system but are outside our current scope.
 * The size of the document corpus and scale of the system is moderate.
 We aim to handle, say, dozens to hundreds of documents and still retrieve answers in a reasonable time (a few seconds at most).
 Handling millions of documents or sub-second responses consistently would be more in the domain of an industrial system, which we do not explicitly target in this academic prototype (though we discuss scaling in Section 9).
 * We implement enough of a frontend to demonstrate the functionality, but the project is not primarily about web development or UI design.
 The frontend is kept simple (a basic web page where one can input questions and see answers) – most emphasis is on the backend logic (embedding, database, LLM interaction).
 * The accuracy of the system’s answers is largely dependent on the chosen models (embedding model and the LLM).
-We are not developing new NLP models; rather, we integrate existing ones (Cohere, PaLM, etc.).
+We are not developing new NLP models; rather, we integrate existing ones (Cohere, Gemini, etc.).
 Model performance optimization (like fine-tuning, custom training) is considered out of scope.
 Instead, we treat the models as black boxes accessed via APIs or libraries.
 * While we do use proper software structure and include things like database migration (Alembic) and containerization (Docker) as part of making the system “production-ready” in a basic sense, we do not delve into extensive production deployment concerns (like auto-scaling, monitoring, security hardening beyond basic CORS settings, etc.).
 The scope is academic/prototype: get it working correctly and cleanly, rather than full enterprise hardening.

 In summary, the project’s goal is to showcase a working RAG application on local resources.
 If someone were to take this project and point it at a folder of text files, they could ask questions and get answers based on those files.
 That’s the essence.
 We measure success by the system’s ability to retrieve relevant info and form a correct answer, not by, say, beating some benchmark or handling thousands of queries per second.